manojsinghnegiwd/learning-haskell-documented/Day-1.md

 * Haskell is statically typed
 * Haskell uses a very good type inference.
 That means We don't have to label every variable with a type haskell can figure that out that itself.

+Installing hashkell on mac
+===

+* Run this commange `brew install haskell-stack`
+* And then this `stack setup`
+* if you don't get any error you are good to go type `stack ghci` to run the intractive prompt.